Constitution

 Election and Term

-An Elder shall be a member of the church nominated by the Board of Elders and confirmed by the membership .
-With the exception of a Pastoral Elder, an Elder shall serve a term of three years.
+An Elder shall be a member of the Church nominated by the Board of Elders and confirmed by the membership.
+With the exception of Staff Elders (see By Laws Section 3 Pastoral Staff), an Elder shall serve a term of three years.
 There is no limit to the total number of terms an Elder may serve, but an Elder may serve at most two consecutive terms.
 After serving two consecutive terms, the former Elder may not be nominated to serve as an Elder for one year.

 Responsibilities